 Be sure to follow the instructions provided when you download your theme.
 If you're pretty darn sure it's not user error, feel free to submit an issue on Github!

-Step 1) Make sure your app is using the core light theme introduced with NativeScript 2.4.
-Read more about the core themes and follow the instructions to verify you are using them properly.
+Step 1) Make sure your app is using the core light theme (new apps use this theme by default).
+Read more about the core themes.

 SegmentedBar element should have the

 <SegmentedBar class="segmented-bar">.
 Discover all the class ids using the

 Step 3) You will be downloading a CSS file.
 The contents should be applied to your app after the core theme (since the CSS file we provide supplements the core light theme).